Benitex/Automatic-Level-Scaling/README.md

 There are some pre-defined difficulties, but you can add your own new ones by using the function `Difficulty.new(fixed_increase:, random_increase:)` in the DIFFICULTIES Hash in `Settings.rb`.

-* `fixed_increase` is a pre-defined value that increases the pokemon level
+* `fixed_increase` is a pre defined value that is always added to the level avarage
 * `random_increase` is a randomly selected value between 0 and the value provided

 Note that these variables can also store negative values.
 Setting them to 0 would have the same effect as calling `pbBalancedLevel($player.party)` and removing two from the average.